 Inflammation and the Immune System

-This harmful response can lead to an over firing immune system.
-This type of inflammation is long-lasting and known as systemic inflammation or chronic inflammation.
+This harmful response can lead to an over-firing immune system.
+This type of long-lasting inflammation is known as systemic inflammation or chronic inflammation.

 What Can We Do to Reduce Inflammation?